jimeh/docker-znc/README.md

 configuration without having to worry about building them.
 And it only slows down ZNC's startup with a few seconds.

-## Notes on DATADIR
+## DATADIR

-ZNC needs a data/config directory to run.
-Within the container it uses `/znc-data`, so to retain this data when shutting down a container, you should mount a directory from the host.
-Hence `-v $HOME/.znc:/znc-data` is part of the instructions above.
+ZNC stores all it's settings in a Docker volume mounted to `/znc-data` inside the container.

+### Mount a Host Directory

+The simplest approach is typically to mount a directory off of your host machine into the container.
+This is done with `-v $HOME/.znc:/znc-data` like in the example above.

-As ZNC needs to run as it's own user within the container, the directory will have it's ownership changed to UID 1000 (user) and GID 1000 (group).
+One issue with this though is that ZNC needs to run as it's own user within the container, the directory will have it's ownership changed to UID 1000 (user) and GID 1000 (group).
 Meaning after the first run, you might need root access to manually modify the data directory.

+### Use a Volume Container

+First we need to create a volume container:

+    docker run -v /znc-data --name znc-data busybox echo "data for znc"

+And then run the znc container using the `--volumes-from` option instead of `-v`:

+    docker run -d -p 6667 --name znc --volumes-from znc-data jimeh/znc

+You'll want to periodically back up your znc data to the host:

+    docker run --volumes-from znc-data -v $(pwd):/backup ubuntu tar cvf /backup/backup.tar /znc-data

+And restore them later:

+    docker run --volumes-from znc-data -v $(pwd):/backup busybox tar xvf /backup/backup.tar

 ## Passing Custom Arguments to ZNC